 - Climate concerns should be at the top of any agenda and any resource directed towards the historic environment will contribute to the sustainability of the existing environment and is therefore implicitly addressing climate change be it through adaptation or mitigation.

-After events and feedback from participants and interested parties, we produced a short questionnaire designed to aid progress of this valuable work.
-We appreciate all those who took the time to complete the survey.
-A final iteration of the Principles for Prioritisation has been produced and further steps for this work are currently under consideration.
+Informed by events and feedback from participants and interested parties, BEFS produced a short questionnaire designed to aid progress of this valuable work.
+A final iteration of the Principles for Prioritisation was produced.